 What does Product Data Management aim for?

-The general goal of PDM is to always get the right product information to the right person or department.
-This usually concerns technical product data for the design, production and assembly of articles.
-More specifically, in a PDM system you will find design specifications, materials, test results, etc. Producers of composite articles in particular make extensive use of Product Data Management.
+The general goal of PDM is to always get the correct product information to the right person or department.
+This concerns technical product data for article design, production, and assembly.
+More specifically, in a PDM system, you will find design specifications, materials, test results, etc. Producers of composite articles make extensive use of Product Data Management.
 For example, the department that provides cars with seats and inner lining needs a lot of technical specifications from the department that produces the bodywork.
 Even when parts of the production are outsourced, PDM is often used.
 In this case, the information is provided or obtained from an external company.

 Product Data Management is strongly linked to Product Information Management (PIM).
 However, PDM differs from PIM because it focuses more on internal business processes.
-The main goal is to optimize (internal) production of product data.
-PIM then looks beyond the company walls and focuses on the entire customer experience.
-Business processes are also optimized with a PIM, but often with the goal to improve the final customer experience.
+The main goal is to optimize product data’s (internal) production.
+PIM then looks beyond the company walls and focuses on the customer experience.
+Business processes are also optimized with a PIM to improve the final customer experience.

 From PDM to Product Lifecycle Management

-The combination of PDM and CAD is often referred to as Product Lifecycle Management (PLM).
+The combination of PDM and CAD is often called Product Lifecycle Management (PLM).
 A CAD program takes care of the first step in the life cycle of a product, namely the design.
-However, a full PLM system goes even further.
-It manages the entire lifecycle of a product: from idea to design, production, arrival and possibly even use and maintenance at the customer.
+However, a complete PLM system goes even further.
+It manages the entire lifecycle of a product: from idea to design, production, arrival, and possibly even use and maintenance at the customer.

 Purpose of PMD Software

 The amount of article data has increased explosively compared to approximately twenty years ago.
-There are a number of reasons for this:
+There are several reasons for this:

 - Product assortments are getting bigger.
-A supermarket quickly has an assortment of many thousands of products, and a webshop soon has an assortment of some hundred thousand products.
+A supermarket quickly has thousands of products, and a webshop soon has an assortment of some hundred thousand products.

 - The life cycle of products is much shorter than before.
 Most manufacturers do not supply the same product for more than a year (for example, bicycles) or even a few months (computer hardware).
 Then there will be a new, upgraded product available.